gimenete/pagantis-ios/README.md

 ### Finding customers

-There is a simple method to find customers created previously.
+There is a simple method to find customers that were created previously.
 This method accepts one parameter that is the page number in the list of results.
-The completion block receives as first argument a `NSError` if something went wrong or `nil` otherwise.
+The completion block receives an `NSError` as first parameter if something went wrong, or `nil` otherwise.
 The second parameter is an `NSArray` of `PACustomer` objects.

     [[PAPagantis sharedInstance] findCustomers:1 completion:^(NSError *error, NSArray *customers) {